VasilKolarov/PIMGROUP6/README.md

 ---

-# Setting up mysql and the database
+# Setting up JDBC and Mysql

-##Installation msql
-- first you need to make sure you have mysql installed
+All user information from the Personal Information Manager such as contacts, notes and appointements will be stored in a simple database.
+We're going to use JDBC to connect Java to a simple MySql database

+##Installing MySql
 - Linux (ubuntu people (Vasil + Tommy ? )) I followed these instructions here https://help.ubuntu.com/community/JDBCAndMySQL
-    - Windows/Mac people I have no clue sorry

-~~##Creating the Database~~

-No longer necessary since ConnectToDataBase.java will create once automatically, use instructions below as a fail safe if this doesn't work
+- Windows people follow these instructions  http://dev.mysql.com/doc/refman/5.7/en/windows-installation.html
+- OSX people, ask Steve Jobs

+##Using MySql##
+Although the java code automatically creates the database if it does't already exits you may need to jump into the MySql shell do debug any errors and check everything is running fine

+Comprehensive instructions on using the MySql shell can be found here: http://www.tutorialspoint.com/jdbc/jdbc-sql-syntax.htm

+##Useful MySql Commands

-- From the temrinal/command line access the mysql shell/prompt by running
+- From the temrinal/command line you can access the mysql shell/prompt by running

             mysql -u root -p